JoeSpencer/LocalKno/README.md

-This is LocalKno, the community powered trail conditions app
+# This is LocalKno, the community powered trail conditions app

+Project to-dos

+- [x] Fix nav
+- [ ] Add image upload to card
+- [ ] Add more editable fields per card
+- [ ] Fix text in card

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).